s-macke/concepts-of-programming-languages/docs/exercises/Exercise3.md

 If you do not finish during the lecture period, please finish it as homework.

-## Stack 3.1 (Containers)

-Write a generic LIFO container (stack) for all types by using `any` as dynamic type by using the OOP approach.
-The stack should have at least two methods:

-- Push(object)
-- Pop()

-Use the array append function for Push and the slices feature for Pop

-## Exercise 3.2 - Interfaces, Polymorphism and Embedding
+## Interfaces, Polymorphism and Embedding

 The image shows a typical UML design with inheritance, aggregation and polymorph methods.